CAMEL: Confidence-Gated Reflection for Reward Modeling¶

 Main Results¶

-On three reward model benchmarks (RewardBench / RM-Bench / JudgeBench), compared with various scalar and generative RMs:
+On three reward model benchmarks (RewardBench / RM-Bench / JudgeBench), CAMEL is compared against various scalar and generative RMs:

 | Model | RewardBench | RM-Bench | JudgeBench | Avg |